There is a $1.59 transaction fee charged by the credit card processing company. American Express is not accepted.

 How to Purchase

 A permanent license tag is issued when a license is first purchased (Cats may be microchipped in-lieu of a permanent cat license tag).
-Should you need a replacement tag, there is a fee of $10.00 and you will have to appear in person to make the request.
+Should you need a replacement tag, there is a fee of $10.00.

 To purchase a pet license, you will need to provide the following: